troubling/hummingbird/ansible/README.md

 Keys and Certs
 --------------

-Two vars need to be placed in ansible/roles/certs/vars/ca.yml.
+Two vars need to be placed in your inventory.

 * ca\_key\_content: CA private key pem
 * ca\_cert\_content: CA cert pem